unopolicinglab/website/content/authors/cline/_index.md

 - Grad Students
 ---

-Jordan Cline is a Master's student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
+Jordan Cline is a Master's student in the School of Criminology and Criminal Justice at the University of Nebraska at Omaha.
 His research interests include policing methods, public sentiment, and data analysis.
 He also studies philosophy, particularly the ancient Greeks, quantum mechanics, and how it all may apply to social networks.
 Jordan holds a B.S. in Criminal Justice with minors in philosophy and political science from Wichita State University.
 Currently, he is working with Dr. Nix alongside other students studying police uses of deadly force.